Questions that would probably be asked frequently

 Clubs and tournaments use the

-Official Tournament Rules of the National SCRABBLE Association.
+Official Tournament Rules of the North American SCRABBLE Players Association.
 These rules are essentially just an

 extension and refinement of the rules that come in your typical SCRABBLE® game; they detail